“I’m still deciding.”

 Surfacing Objections within Sales Follow Up

-- Pricing - they weren’t expecting the price they received
+- Pricing.
+They weren’t expecting the price they received - this is the most common.

-- Timing - after learning more about the process they decide that maybe now isn’t the right time to complete the project
+- Timing.
+After learning more about the process they decide that maybe now isn’t the right time to complete the project, but they still plan to do it in the future when things settle down.

 Responding to Objections During Sales Follow Up